-A couple of weeks ago when I posted about the new frappaccino base at Starbucks that allows dairy-free and vegan consumers to partake in the frozen caffeine goodness, some confusion ensued.
-It seems the new formula may contain gluten, and some were wondering why the light frappaccino base isn’t classified as dairy-free while the regular version is.
+But this initial transition caused some confusion.
+It seems the new formula may contain gluten, and some were wondering why the light frappuccino base isn’t classified as dairy-free while the regular version is.

 Thanks to Kim at Gluten-Free is Life and her inquiry to Starbucks, we now have some answers.
 According to Starbucks’ customer relations:

-“None of our Frappuccino bases contain dairy as an ingredient.
+None of our Frappuccino bases contain dairy as an ingredient.
 However, the Light Frappuccino Syrup base contains a milk allergen warning on the label because dairy is used as a processing aid during manufacturing.
 There are no dairy proteins in the Light Frappuccino Syrup base.
 There is gluten in the Coffee Light Frappuccino Syrup base.
-There is no gluten in the Coffee Frappuccino Syrup base and the Crème Frappuccino Syrup base.”
+There is no gluten in the Coffee Frappuccino Syrup base and the Crème Frappuccino Syrup base.